What are the most important things to know about ritonavir?

 - Yellowing of your skin or the whites of your eyes ( )

-Taking ritonavir with certain other medicines (including sedatives or sleeping pills, medicines for irregular heartbeat, or ergot medicines) may result in serious, life-threatening drug interactions.
-Before taking ritonavir, tell your health care provider about all medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements (particularly St. John's wort).
+Taking ritonavir with certain other medicines may cause serious, life-threatening side effects.
+Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 While taking ritonavir, it is important to keep all of your appointments with your health care provider.